camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/out-of-the-box-connectors/amazon-eventbridge.md

 Follow these steps to configure the Amazon EventBridge Connector:

+1. Choose an applicable authentication type from the `Authentication` dropdown.
+Learn more about authentication types in the related [appendix entry](#aws-authentication-types).
-1. In the **Authentication** section, enter the relevant IAM key and secret pair of the user with permissions to send events to [Amazon EventBridge](https://aws.amazon.com/eventbridge).
+2. In the **Authentication** section, enter the relevant IAM key and secret pair of the user with permissions to send events to [Amazon EventBridge](https://aws.amazon.com/eventbridge).
-2. In the **Configuration** section, specify the AWS region where your EventBridge resides.
+3. In the **Configuration** section, specify the AWS region where your EventBridge resides.
-3. In the **Event Details** section, provide the following information:
+4. In the **Event Details** section, provide the following information:
    - **Event bus name**: Enter the name of the destination event bus.
 Refer to the [Amazon EventBridge documentation](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-create-event-bus.html) for more details on event buses.
    - **Source**: Enter the value that identifies the service that generated the event.
    - **Detail type**: Enter the type of event being sent.
 Refer to the [official documentation](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-events-structure.html) for more information on these properties.
-4. In the **Event Payload** section, enter a JSON object that contains information about the event.
+5. In the **Event Payload** section, enter a JSON object that contains information about the event.
-5. (Optional) In the **Output Mapping** section, you can set a **Result variable** or **Result expression**.
+6. (Optional) In the **Output Mapping** section, you can set a **Result variable** or **Result expression**.
 See the [response mapping documentation](/docs/components/connectors/use-connectors/index.md#response-mapping) to learn more.
-6. (Optional) In the **Error Handling** section, define the **Error expression** to handle errors that may occur during the event sending process.
+7. (Optional) In the **Error Handling** section, define the **Error expression** to handle errors that may occur during the event sending process.
 See the [response mapping documentation](/docs/components/connectors/use-connectors/index.md#bpmn-errors) to learn more.

 ## Amazon EventBridge Connector response